 If house crickets have found a way into your home, contact Northwest Exterminating for the best home pest control in the Phoenix and Tucson metros.
 Our team would be happy to help you take care of this nuisance pest problem!

 Request Your FREE Estimate

-Have questions or need help getting rid of crickets or other pests?
+Have questions or need help getting rid of house crickets or other pests?
 Simply complete the form below or give us a call!